brunobuzzi/U-Fabrik/README.md

 ### Development Installation

-To install U-Fabrik in Dolphin 7, follow these steps:
+To install U-Fabrik in Dolphin 7.0 (Dolphin master repo is now 7.1), follow these steps:

 1. Install a Github client such as [SourceTree](http://www.sourcetreeapp.com/) or [Git Bash](https://git-scm.com/download/win).
 2. Clone [Dolphin](https://github.com/brunobuzzi/Dolphin) to Documents\Dolphin.
+3. Switch to Dolphin 7.0 branch (git checkout 7.0).
-3. Run Documents\Dolphin\BootPRO.cmd to build the DPRO image.
+4. Run Documents\Dolphin\BootPRO.cmd to build the DPRO image.
-4. Clone [U-Fabrik](https://github.com/brunobuzzi/U-Fabrik) to Documents\Dolphin\U-Fabrik.
+5. Clone [U-Fabrik](https://github.com/brunobuzzi/U-Fabrik) to Documents\Dolphin\U-Fabrik.
-4. Run Documents\Dolphin\U-Fabrik\BootUFabrik.cmd to build the UFabrik image.
+6. Run Documents\Dolphin\U-Fabrik\BootUFabrik.cmd to build the UFabrik image.
-5. Evaluate: UFabrikManagerShell show
+7. Evaluate: UFabrikManagerShell show

 **By Default a Bank example is installed in the Virtual Machine** <br>
 (diagram imported from **Visual Paradigm 15.1**):